CONNECT-Solution/CONNECT/README.md

         $ cd <CONNECT_CLONE_DIR>
         $ mvn clean install

-###Generate Eclipse Projects
-After you have built from source you can create all of the Eclipse Project files

-        $ cd <CONNECT_CLONE_DIR>
-        $ mvn eclipse:clean eclipse:eclipse

-Before launching eclipse, execute the following to set up the M2_REPO var used in lib dependencies

-        $ mvn eclipse:configure-workspace -Declipse.workspace=/path/to/your/workspace

-When complete, open Eclipse then click on the following:

-        File --> Import --> 'Existing Projects into workspace'

-and choose the clone repo directory (\<CONNECT_CLONE_DIR\>), e.g. CONNECT.
-You may also need to repeat these steps and choose additional directories:
-* \<CONNECT_CLONE_DIR\>/Product
-* \<CONNECT_CLONE_DIR\>/Product/Production

 ####Building an ear
 All services profiles are active by default, so to build an ear containing all services, just execute:

         $ cd <CONNECT_CLONE_DIR>
         $ mvn clean install

-If you want to exclude a service, in this case PD, you can turn off the profile by adding a "!" to the name of the service profile you'd like to exclude (needs to be escaped with "\" char on *NIX) platforms:
+If you want to exclude a service, in this case Patient Discovery, you can turn off the profile by adding a "!" to the name of the service profile you'd like to exclude (needs to be escaped with "\" char on *NIX) platforms:

         $ mvn clean install -P \!PD